Detecting language please wait for.......

 Hello everyone, this is day 2

 So as far as I understand, Trados requires a fix MAC address to work.
-The problem is that USB tethering on an Android phone changes the MAC address at every connection.
+The problem is that Android changes the MAC address at every reboot.
 This is called MAC randomization and is meant for improved privacy.

 So the only option I am left with is to reset my licence every morning.